PTAssembler Documentation

 Show Processing Options...
 Shows the Processing Options screen where processing can be configured.

 Shutdown.
-If the 'Shutdown computer when complete' box is checked, PTAssembler will attempt to shut down and poweroff the computer when Panorama Tools has finished processing.
-Note that this feature only works on some computers (many older, and a few new, computers can not shutdown from a software command).
+If the 'Shutdown computer when complete' box is checked, PTAssembler will attempt to shut down and poweroff the computer when the project has finished processing.
+(This feature may not work on some older computers that lack the ability to be shutdown from a software command.)

 Processing Options Screen